-Author and TV police psychic investigator Noreen Jean Renier is in fact a former dinner theatre actress and lounge entertainer.
+Author and TV police psychic investigator Noreen Renier is in fact a former dinner theatre actress and lounge entertainer.
 In court testimony she stated that in the early 1970s she "created a dinner theater in Orlando, Florida called Once Upon A Stage."
 Later in a Virginia playhouse near Gordonsville, Noreen Renier was part of an entertainment program called Once Again Noreen and according to a fellow actor Renier entertained at the Barboursville Community playhouse.

 According to an interview published in 1981 by journalist Darrell Laurant, Renier also "opened, of all things, a night club act."